MultiIoT: Benchmarking Machine Learning for the Internet of Things: benchmark, modalities, and tasks

-\textbf{8) 3D reconstruction} involves creating a three-dimensional model of an environment or object from 2D data, an application of huge significance in gaming, film, and AR/VR.
-Given RGB images, capacitance images, and depth maps, our target is to reconstruct the 3D poses.
-This regression problem requires a multimodal understanding of both capacitance images and depth maps.
+\item \textbf{3D reconstruction} involves creating a three-dimensional model of an environment or object from 2D data, an application of huge significance in gaming, film, and AR/VR.
+Given RGB images, capacitance images, and depth maps, we aim to reconstruct 3D poses.